 There are a couple of possibilities.
 Here are the basic rules:

-- Candidates for the B.S.E. degree who have eight advanced placement units, among them two in physics, two in mathematics, and one in either chemistry or computer science, will be eligible for a full year of advanced standing.
+- Candidates for the B.S.E. degree who have eight advanced placement units, among them two in physics, two in mathematics, and one in chemistry, will be eligible for a full year of advanced standing.

-- Candidates for the B.S.E. degree who have four advanced placement units, including two in physics, one in mathematics, and one in chemistry or computer science, will be eligible for one term of advanced standing.
+- Candidates for the B.S.E. degree who have four advanced placement units, including two in physics, one in mathematics, and one in chemistry, will be eligible for one term of advanced standing.

 So take careful note of the subject areas.
 You have to have AP in Physics.
 The Physics AP has to be on the basis of the AP Physics C exam or the British A-levels or the International Baccalaureate higher level.
 You also must not forfeit the use of the AP credit toward Advanced Standing by taking Physics 103 or 105 or EGR 191.
 Another reason for not being notified of eligibility for Advanced Standing is that Princeton hasn't received your scores transmitted electronically from ETS.
 If you think you have AP credit in these areas that wasn't reported, check with your residential college office.